-2. For an absence of more than three consecutive work days for sick time, an employer may require b.
+b.
 Safe time.
-1. An employee shall be entitled to use safe time for absence from work due to any of the following reasons when the employee or [a] employee's family member has been the victim of domestic violence pursuant to subdivision thirty-four of section two hundred ninety-two of the executive law, a family offense matter, sexual offense, stalking, or human trafficking:
+1. An employee shall be entitled to use safe time for absence from work due to any of the following reasons when the employee or a family member has been the victim of a family offense matter, sexual offense, stalking, or human trafficking: